-- •Individual training sessions for head delegates, advanced delegates, beginners, and candidates for committee chairperson. - •Sessions on resolution writing, position paper writing, topic research, fund raising, team building, and basic parliamentary rules and procedures. - •Question and answer session with the ESMOAS coordinator and staff. - •Special session for faculty. - •Networking opportunities, meals, social opportunities, and several debate practice sessions with ESMOAS resolutions.
+•Individual training sessions for head delegates, advanced delegates, beginners, IACHR moot court participants, and candidates for committee chairperson or other offices.

+•Sessions on proposal writing, position paper writing, topic research, fund raising, team building, diplomacy, debate strategy, online speaking, "room reading," and all applicable parliamentary rules and procedures.
-Location for 2017:

-The Parliamentary Workshop will be held on the campus of Concordia University in Austin, Texas.
+- •Question and answer session with the ESMOAS coordinator and staff. - •Special session for new faculty.

+Scrimmage Practices

+All delegates registered for the workshop will also have the opportunity to attend, 1-2 weeks after the workshop, a scrimmage practice debate with at least one other participating school.
+These debates will be offered both in person at select host universities and online via Zoom, and will include members of the ESMOAS Judging Committee, who will provide real-time instruction and constructive critiques to participants, to help hone their diplomatic skills.
+These are optional events.

-The Academic Conference
+The ESMOAS Academic Conference